Names of large numbers: Extensions of the standard dictionary numbers

 The Conway–Guy system disagrees with some standard dictionary names, like "quindecillion", "sexdecillion", and "novemdecillion".
 Oliver Miakinen argued that since "quindecillion" is a widely accepted term, and the Latin for 15 is actually quindecim and not quinquadecim, the prefix "quinqua-" should be replaced with "quin-".
 This new prefix is more commonly used nowadays.

 Since the system of using Latin prefixes will become ambiguous for numbers with exponents of a size which the Romans rarely counted to, like 10^{6,000,258}, Conway and Guy co-devised with Allan Wechsler the following set of consistent conventions that permit, in principle, the extension of this system indefinitely to provide English short-scale names for any integer whatsoever.
 The name of a number 10^{3n+3}, where n is greater than or equal to 1000, is formed by concatenating the names of the numbers of the form 10^{3m+3}, where m represents each group of comma-separated digits of n, with each but the last "-illion" trimmed to "-illi-", or, in the case of m = 0, either "-nilli-" or "-nillion".
 For example, 10^{3,000,012}, the 1,000,003rd "-illion" number, equals one "millinillitrillion"; 10^{33,002,010,111}, the 11,000,670,036th "-illion" number, equals one "undecillinilliseptuagintasescentillisestrigintillion"; and 10^{29,629,629,633}, the 9,876,543,210th "-illion" number, equals one "nonilliseseptuagintaoctingentillitresquadragintaquingentillideciducentillion".

 The following table shows number names generated by the system described by Conway and Guy for the short and long scales.
+Note that since the scale begins at n=10, the short scale begins at 10^{33} and the long scale begins at 10^{60}; below that, one is supposed to consult the dictionary.